-In a span of fifty years, we have changed our relationship to space several times (chapter 3, no 6.)
+In a span of fifty years, we have changed our relationship to time and space several times (chapter 3, no 6.)

 1- Internet 1